Image

 Phase 2

-This study is testing a new medicine called volixibat to help with itching caused by a liver disease, Primary Biliary Cholangitis (PBC).
-PBC is a condition where the bile ducts in the liver become damaged and this can cause itching, also known as pruritus.
-The study aims to see how well volixibat works and if it is safe for patients.
+This study is testing a new medicine called **volixibat** to help with itching (pruritus) caused by a liver disease called **Primary Biliary Cholangitis (PBC)**.
+PBC is a condition where the bile ducts in the liver get damaged, leading to liver problems and itching.
+This study wants to see if volixibat can help reduce the itching and slow down the progression of PBC.

 Study details